EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega.md

 ## array_assay_relationships

 Comprises metadata (e.g. Source or Target) of a directional association between two entities.
-This relationships node contains all the possible relationships between metadata objects, both outside of (e.g. an Array Design Format that was submitted to ArrayExpress being linked to their microarray data within EGA) and within (e.g. an ArrayAssay being linked to a Sample) the EGA. #!
-Using an empty item list but defining the relationship as possible additionalItems we create the correct constraint: anything but a relationship object is rejected, but EGA can add as many as required.
+This relationships node contains all the possible relationships between metadata objects, both outside of (e.g. an Array Design Format that was submitted to ArrayExpress being linked to their microarray data within EGA) and within (e.g. an ArrayAssay being linked to a Sample) the EGA.

 `array_assay_relationships`